metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

 - `post_start` (Attributes) PostStart is called immediately after a container is created.
-If the handler fails, the container is terminated and restarted according to its restart policy.
-Other management of the container blocks until the hook completes.
-More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start))
+If the handler fails,the container is terminated and restarted according to its restart policy.Other management of the container blocks until the hook completes.More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start))
-- `pre_stop` (Attributes) PreStop is called immediately before a container is terminated due to an API request or management event such as liveness/startup probe failure, preemption, resource contention, etc. The handler is not called if the container crashes or exits.
-The Pod's termination grace period countdown begins before the PreStop hook is executed.
-Regardless of the outcome of the handler, the container will eventually terminate within the Pod's termination grace period (unless delayed by finalizers).
-Other management of the container blocks until the hook completes or until the termination grace period is reached.
-More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--pre_stop))
+- `pre_stop` (Attributes) PreStop is called immediately before a container is terminated due to anAPI request or management event such as liveness/startup probe failure,preemption, resource contention, etc. The handler is not called if thecontainer crashes or exits.
+The Pod's termination grace period countdown begins before thePreStop hook is executed.
+Regardless of the outcome of the handler, thecontainer will eventually terminate within the Pod's termination graceperiod (unless delayed by finalizers).
+Other management of the container blocks until the hook completesor until the termination grace period is reached.More info: https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--pre_stop))

 <a id="nestedatt--spec--runner_pod_template--spec--init_containers--lifecycle--post_start"></a>
 ### Nested Schema for `spec.runner_pod_template.spec.init_containers.lifecycle.post_start`